 To reap the benefits of microorganisms in agriculture, bioremediation, and in the biotechnology industry and to combat their detrimental effects, it is central to understand how microorganisms function at an integrated level involving ecological, cellular, molecular and quantitative aspects.
 This scientific goal can only be reached in a multidisciplinary research approach in which researchers covering the entire spectrum of microbiology, from molecular biology to microbial communities to quantitative and synthetic biology, join forces.

 Traditionally, research and training in microbiology focuses either on molecular and cellular aspects or on ecological aspects of microbial function.
-Here at the International Max Planck Research School for Environmental, Cellular and Molecular Microbiology (IMPRS-Mic) we integrate all these aspects in our PhD curriculum and train students in ecological, cellular, molecular, systems and synthetic aspects of a diverse range of microorganisms and microbial activities.
+Here at the International Max Planck Research School "Principles of Microbial Life: From molecules to cells, from cells to interactions" (IMPRS-Mic) we integrate all these aspects in our PhD curriculum and train students in ecological, cellular, molecular, systems and synthetic aspects of a diverse range of microorganisms and microbial activities.

 The IMPRS-Mic research groups and central facilities are located on the Campus Lahnberge, one of the best hubs of microbiology research worldwide.
 Within the IMPRS-Mic over 35 research groups from the Max Planck Institute for Terrestrial Microbiology, Center for Synthetic Microbiology (SYNMIKRO) and the Philipps-Universität Marburg perform cutting-edge research in modern microbiology and educate students in a highly collaborative and multidisciplinary fashion.
 We use state-of-the-art technologies in our facilities that afford us to study a plethora of topics ranging from molecular and cellular microbiology to microbial ecology, and to systems and synthetic biology.